 New River is bordered by the New River, and a small highway, US-17.
-Traffic is always very light, especially if you are used to traffic in Northern Virginia or California.
+Traffic is always very light, primarily if you are used to traffic in Northern Virginia or California.

 Marine Corps Air Station New River is a small installation just across the river from Camp Lejeune.
-Home to The School of Infantry – East and MAG-26 and MAG-29, it is the primary duty station on the East Coast for Marine helicopter and osprey pilots.
+Home to The School of Infantry – East MAG-26 and MAG-29, it is the primary duty station on the East Coast for Marine helicopter and Osprey pilots.

 If the wait lists to live on New River are too long when you arrive, there is more housing available on Camp Lejeune, with an easy 10-20 minute commute that hardly ever involves any traffic.
 Another bonus to living on Camp Lejeune is easier access to the base amenities that are lacking on New River.

 Living out in town is also a great option.
 Unlike being stationed on Camp Lejeune, New River offers a few more easy-commute opportunities if you do not want to live in Jacksonville.
 The cities of Sneads Ferry, Holly Ridge, and Hampstead are only 20-30 minutes away from New River’s front gate and offer easy access to the much larger city of Wilmington.
 Wilmington has a college, lots of hospitals, and other businesses that many spouses are able to find employment with, which makes living in the middle an excellent compromise for commutes.

 BAH and Cost of Living

 The median home cost in Jacksonville is way below the national average, at around $130,000 which makes Jacksonville a very affordable place to buy.
 North Carolina as a state has a median home cost above Jacksonville, by about $50,000 but still under the U.S. average of around $216,000.